7 Keys to Getting Sponsored Skateboarding

 They want to see you enjoying yourself, instead of trying too hard to get sponsored.
 The difference shows up in your skating.

 Go with the flow and getting sponsored will happen if it was meant to.
-If it doesn't happen, keep you eyes open, because there's other doors always waiting to be opened.
+If it doesn't happen, keep your eyes open, because there are other doors always waiting to be opened.

 When looking for new team riders, sponsors are looking for someone who stands out with their style and originality.